DATA:

 The SELECT Atlas contains evidence of the languages and cultures of Ancient Europe before Rome.

-Research can be carried out on the written records that these ancient populations left us and on the macroscopic aspects of their material cultures (facies).
+Research can be carried out on the written records that these ancient populations left us and the macroscopic aspects of their material cultures (facies).

-In the Atlas you can find:
+In the Atlas, you can find:

 – Modern toponyms